 This most recent successful move towards membership marks the second of two Costa Rican attempts to join.
 The first effort was made on May 30, 2013, and was led by the then Foreign Trade Minister Alexander Mora.
-Dyala Jimenez Figueres, who resigned from the Foreign Trade Minister post in August of 2020 played a key role in providing leadership that resulted in the Central American nation to be invited to join the OECD this past May.
+Dyala Jimenez Figueres, who resigned from the Foreign Trade Minister post in August of 2020, played a key role in providing leadership that resulted in the Central American nation being invited to join the OECD this past May.

-According to a press release that was published and circulated by the Presidential Office, the decision to invite Costa Rica to begin the OECD accession process has allowed the country to begin to work more closely with the 37 economies that make up the group.
-The President of Costa Rica, Carlos Alvarado Quesada, celebrated the great news, “because it marked a milestone in the Central American country’s national development.”
+According to a press release published and circulated by the Presidential Office, the decision to invite Costa Rica to begin the OECD accession process has allowed the country to work more closely with the 37 economies that make up the group.
+The President of Costa Rica, Carlos Alvarado Quesada, celebrated the great news “because it marked a milestone in the Central American country’s national development.”

 “It is a decision that supports our aspiration to make the leap forward towards greater economic growth on a solid basis of good practices, transparency, and high standards in management that the current administration has proposed,” he observed.